Rick12312/fe-nc-games/README.md

 ## Step 3 - Requirements

-Minimum versions of Node required to run it locally Node JS - `v17.0.1`
+Minimum version of Node required to run the project -

+Node JS - `v17.0.1`